-The Lee index values(Table 3)which established obesity in rats in this study is consistent with the reportofIdoko et al.5.In this study, HFD-obese rats ate food the most, compared with control.
-This model of obesity in association with hyperphagia (excessive eating) in neonatal fedhigh fat diet, is connected with increased lipogenesis, decreased adipose tissue lipolysis and raised plasma corticosterone concentration26.
-The percentage adiposity index of rats treated HFD(Table 3) was found to be higher than normal control rats, but treatment with MIX, MFLJ and EAFH, reduced the % adiposity index as compared with normal control and AOI.
+The Lee index valueswhich established obesity in rats in this study is consistent with the reportofIdoko et al.5.In this study, HFD-obese rats ate food the most, compared with control.
+This model of obesity in association with hyperphagia (excessive eating) in neonatal fedhigh fat diet, relates to increased lipogenesis, decreased adipose tissue lipolysis and raised plasma corticosterone concentration26.
+The percentage adiposity index of rats treated HFDwas found to be higher than normal control rats, but treatment with MIX, MFLJ and EAFH, reduced the % adiposity index as compared with normal control and AOI.
 This observation is consistent with the report of Suhana et al.23, where the Relative organ weight of high fat diet group was reduced by treatment with Gelam honey, Acacia honey and orlistat.